In this blog, we explain the search engine, website and business benefits of having and using shorter URLs.

 Optimising the length of your website’s URLs is a marketing practice your business should consider.
-Not only do shorter URLs rank better in search results, they are also far easier for users to type out and thus improve the user experience.
+Not only do shorter URLs rank better in search results, but they are also far easier for users to type out and thus improve the user experience.

 Google wants a search engine-friendly URL